RosettaCommons/documentation/rosetta_basics/preparation/Preparing-PDB-files-for-non-peptide-polymers.md

  **Note:** Rosetta lipid functionality is actively in development and has not been published; please contact <JWLabonte@jhu.edu> or <rfalford12@gmail.com> for assistance/questions.

 ## Connectivity
 Branching connectivity is defined in PDB files by `LINK` records.
-If the `-read_pdb_link_records` option is enabled, Rosetta will interpret these `LINK` records appropriately to build a branching `FoldTree`.
+Rosetta will now interpret these `LINK` records appropriately to build a branching `FoldTree` by default.
+Currently, one must add ```-write_pdb_link_records``` for them to be written out to any output PDB.

 ##See Also